tigerbunny2023/PROSE/PROSE_large_scale/README.md

 python main.py

-Notes, the code architecture is a bit confusing and wew will constantly update it.
+Notes, the code architecture is a bit confusing and we will constantly update it.